-Fig. 20 The effect of vortex structure on the movement of bubbles surface.
+Fig. 19 (Color online) Evolution of vortex structure in case 2 surface.
 While underwater, the hydrofoil wake is mixed with the vortices from the wave breaking, creating a chaotic and disordered vortex field.
 Compared with the case with large submergence, at smaller submergence depths, fewer vortex structures form at the top of the hydrofoil, and no hairpin vortices or other turbulent transition phenomena are observed.
 This indicates that a significant amount of energy is dissipated through the breaking of the free surface, which suppresses the development of turbulence on the hydrofoil's surface.